stephane-robin/CRISPRbuilder-TB/crisprbuilder_tb/doc/crisprbuilder_tb.md

 ## Composition of the package and dependencies

-CRISPRbuilder-TB needs the following dependencies to work:
+CRISPRbuilder_TB needs the following dependencies to work:

 * python = "^3.6.4"
 * xlrd = "^1.2.0"